KajalChellappan/KajalChellappan/README.md

 ## 🙋‍♀️ About Me

-Hi there!
-I'm Kajal - a passionate and results-driven software engineer with over 6 years of experience in Java development and full-stack software engineering.
+Hi!
+I'm Kajal - a motivated and results-driven software engineer with over 6 years of experience in Java development and full-stack software engineering.
 I've worked across dynamic teams, from innovative robotics backends at Wandelbots GmbH to enterprise authentication systems at H&R Block.

 Recently completed Master’s in Applied Computer Science at TH Deggendorf, I specialize in building robust microservices, optimizing backend architectures, and delivering scalable digital solutions.
 I’m also exploring machine learning techniques like Graph Neural Networks (GNNs) through academic research at Rohde & Schwarz GmbH & Co.
 KG.